telerik/blazor-docs/knowledge-base/daterangepicker-vertical-input-alignment.md

 ## Description

-I want to place the inputs of the DateRangePicker vertically.
-How to achieve that?
-Is it possible to adjust the DateRangePicker so the inputs appear on two lines, one on top of each other?

-This KB article also answers the following questions:
+This KB article answers the following questions:
-- How to change the layout of DateRangePicker inputs in Blazor?
+- How to change the layout of DateRangePicker inputs in Blazor, so they appear vertically oriented?
 - Can I display DateRangePicker inputs vertically in Blazor?
-- Is there a way to align DateRangePicker inputs on top of each other in Blazor?
+- Is there a way to adjust the DateRangePicker so the inputs appear on two lines, one on top of each other?

 ## Solution